-Alright, listen up.
-If you’re a CSE kid gunning for that golden 2025 graduation, honestly, now’s the moment to stop doomscrolling and start giving a damn about placements.
-Yeah, yeah, I know — prepping for interviews sounds like a total headache, especially when you’ve got zero clue where to even begin.
-Been there, trust me.
-But once you bag that offer and can finally walk around like you own the place?
+So lets go into How to prepare for placements CSE 2025 and If you’re a CSE and looking for that golden 2025 graduation, honestly, now’s the moment to stop scrolling mobile and start giving a focus on placements.
+Yes, I know — preparing for interviews sounds like a total headache, especially when you’ve got zero knowledge of where to start.
+But once you crack that offer and can finally walk around like you own the place?
 Oh man, totally worth every late night and panic attack.

--Core roles (AI/ML, DevOps, Security): Expect subject knowledge + and requirement to have hands on experience.
+- Core roles (AI/ML, DevOps, Security): Expect subject knowledge + and the requirement to have hands-on experience.

 Suggestion: Check the placement stats shared by seniors or college training and placement cells.
 Average package, top recruiters, typical hiring processes for companies that come are important.